Formula Palmer Audi: Autumn Trophy

 After each FPA season, a mini-series known as the Autumn Trophy is held in early November.
 Originally called the Winter Series, it involved two meetings of three races each, held at different UK circuits on consecutive weekends - often Brands Hatch and Snetterton.

 The Autumn Trophy often features the Team USA Scholarship, a programme set up by Champ Car journalist and commentator Jeremy Shaw to allow promising young American drivers the chance to gain experience of European racing.
 Originally designed to send American drivers to the Formula Ford Festival, drivers such as Jimmy Vasser, Phil Giebler, A. J. Allmendinger and J. R. Hildebrand have taken part in the Scholarship.

 In 2007, a new feature was introduced to the Autumn Trophy - the FPA Shootout.
 This was a separate competition within the second weekend of the Autumn Trophy at Snetterton where the driver that accumulated the most points from two out of the weekend's three races received automatic nomination for the McLaren Autosport BRDC Award.
 In 2007, the FPA Shootout winner was Nick Tandy.

 FPA on TV

-At present, Formula Palmer Audi is broadcast on Motors TV, a pan-European subscription satellite station.
+In its last seasons, Formula Palmer Audi was broadcast on Motors TV, a pan-European subscription satellite station.
 Highlights and interviews are shown as part of a 30-minute programme.
-For the Championship, each programme covers one race, while the Autumn Trophy features two races to each programme.
+For the Championship, each programme covered one race, while the Autumn Trophy featured two races to each programme.
 Up until the end of the 2006 Championship, the programmes were presented by radio DJ and former Top of the Pops presenter David Jensen.
 For the 2006 Autumn Trophy, the format was changed to a presenter-less magazine-type format, as David's son Viktor Jensen had stopped racing in FPA.
 All the races are commentated on by David Addison.